ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 #### LDAP Inbound Authentication and Authorization

-Ballerina supports LDAP Authentication and Authorizations for services.
+Ballerina supports LDAP Authentication and Authorization for services.
 The `http:BasicAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credentials from the header value, which is `Basic <token>`.
 Then, the extracted credentials will be passed to the initialized AuthProvider to get validated.
 The `ldap:InboundLdapAuthProvider` is used to validate the credentials passed by the AuthHandler against the LDAP server configured at `ldap:LdapConnectionConfig`, which is provided by the user.

 LDAP token validation requires several additional configurations for the `ldap:LdapConnectionConfig` including: